 Walk past Budhi Gandaki River

-Get introduced to people and culture of Gurung, Magar, and Sherpa communities
+Get introduced to the people and culture of Gurung, Magar, and Sherpa communities

 Panoramic views from Larke La Pass at 5106 m